-This was the best Project Based Learning workshop I've had in 20 years!
+This was the best Project Based Learning workshop I've had in 20 years!- Secondary Teacher - DeSoto ISD

-Summer 2021 Professional Development Workshops
+Summer 2024 Professional Development Workshops

-The workshops provide the opportunity to collaborate with other educators and leaders by integrating a variety of content for developing and evaluating a real Project-Based Learning (PBL) product for their online or in-person teaching.
+Our residential workshops provide the opportunity to collaborate with other educators and leaders by integrating a variety of content for developing and evaluating a real Project-Based Learning (PBL) product for their online or in-person teaching.

-• Connect to other educators and leaders
+• Network with other educators and leaders

-• Interact with Rice University professors
+• Interact with Rice University faculty

 - Collaborate with other educators